Venafi/VenafiPS/docs/functions/Get-TppObject.md

 ## PARAMETERS

 ### -Path
-The full path to the object
+The full path to the object.
+\ved\policy will be automatically applied if a full path isn't provided.

 ```yaml
 Type: String[]